LukasBures/astroheads/README.md

-# An example of how to programatically mint NFT before launch event.
+# An example of how to programmatically mint NFT before launch event.

-- Used to mint astroheads NFT collection
+- Used to mint Astroheads NFT collection